apalache-mc/apalache/README.md

 The current version of the tool is neither parameterized, nor it is using abstractions.
 As a first step, we are working on a symbolic bounded model checker that runs under the same assumptions as TLC.
+To see the list of supported TLA+ constructs, check the [supported features page](./features.md).

 Related reports and publications can be found at the [apalache page](http://forsyte.at/research/apalache/).